ahurta92/ams562-notes/lectures/6/classes1.rst

     1. The representation should be 3 doubles representing the x,y, and z coordinates.
     2. Implement a constructor that takes in two doubles theta, and phi for the angles of the sphere.
     3. Implement a default constructor that generates a random point on a sphere.
-    4. Create a heler function that takes in two :code:`SpherePoint` and returns the great circle distance.
+    4. Create a helper function that takes in two :code:`SpherePoint` and returns the great circle distance.

 2. Generate an array of N random Sphere Points and find the max and min lengths.

-Excercise 2
+Exercise 2
 #############################################

 1. Implement the leapyear() function in Chrono.cpp